Home Earthquake Preparedness Resources

 Important information about pets: Basic precautions to take if you have pets home alone during the day.

-Broadcast and streaming video: The lecture from February 2010 was broadcast on UCTV several times during the last week of April 2010, and will continue to be available by streaming video on demand.
+Broadcast and streaming video: The lecture from September 2014 at UCSF is available as streaming video on demand.
 It is not quite as useful as being there in person, but is a good resource (check the schedule page for further details).

 Special interest topics from the past: